motionforge/Unreal-Engine-5-Game-Starter-Template/README.md

  This starter template does not cater to a specific type or genre of game, or interactive environment.
 It is meant as a starting point where you can build your own project from the included assets.

- All assets are in creative commons or direct built in Epic Games functionality.
+ All assets are in creative commons or built using Unreal Engine built in functionality.

  The project Contains: